P.S. ARTS works within the public education system in our pursuit of social justice.

 This provides a broad-scale opportunity to create generative spaces for youth that foster learning and wellbeing and, therefore, success.
 Its programs are purposefully designed to benefit students beyond the intrinsic value of creative expression by directly addressing social emotional competencies in three domains identified by University of Chicago Researchers as critical for success in adulthood (Nagaoka et al, 2015): Self Regulation, Relationship skill, and Self-Expression & Identity.

-20,000 students received remote in-school arts education instruction
+25,000 students received in-school arts education instruction, including 700 remote learners

-1,200 students and adults attended a virtual family art night
+1,500 students and adults attended a Family Art Night, including 750 virtual attendees

-200 students participated in remote IOCA and SAC Lunch Programs
+1,500 students participated in IOCA and other extended learning programs